 KPIs reflect the overall goals of your business- such as revenue growth, retention, or increased user numbers.
 Metrics are all the measurements that go towards quantifying these higher goals.

-Pageviews are a great insight into measuring user engagement.
-Generally, more pageviews would mean that more users are engaging with your website.
+Page views are an excellent insight into measuring user engagement.
+Generally, more page views would mean that more users are getting engaged with your website.
 But that is not always the case.
-If the pageviews are very high as compared to conversion rates, it could mean that although the user moves from one page to another, they are not able to find the information they need in order to convert.
+If the page views are very high as compared to conversion rates, it could mean that although the user moves from one page to another, they are not able to find the information they need in order to convert.
 This could mean a confusing layout, multiple features laid out in a haphazard manner or a Call to Action that is not clearly visible to the user.

-Live recording your visitors while they navigate your website is a brilliant opportunity that allows your team to better understand their behavior and interactions.
+Live recording your visitors while they navigate your website is for sure a brilliant opportunity that lets your team to understand better their behavior and interactions.
 Using this tool, you'll put yourself in your visitors' shoes in the most natural and unbiased way.

 Rage Taps are moments when users perform repeated tapping on a mobile app, or any other digital experience because they're frustrated.They happen when an element's response is slow, broken or not responding.

 UX metrics are a set of quantitative data points used to measure, compare, and track the user experience of a website or app over time.
 They are vitally important for ensuring UX design decisions are made and evaluated using fair evidence rather than opinions.